Every karaoke bash should have a little (or a lot) of country music.

 You can’t have a list of country karaoke songs without ‘Achy Breaky Heart.’
 It just wouldn’t be right.
 I have randomly line danced to this song at a campsite in France (with a load of French people) and can testify that it works for that.
 It will work or a karaoke session too.

 Here’s one of those songs that you’ve probably heard, but have no idea who it’s by.
-It was originally sung by a certain Dobie Gray (and so check that version out too), but here is a more recent cover by none other than Uncle Kracker.
+Drift Away was originally sung by Dobie Gray with a more recent version by Uncle Kracker (check that version out too).
 It’s a great song if you can hold a tune.